samiuljoy/dotfiles-and-more/Readme.md

 I'm using pathogen as my plugin manager.
 Using this vimrc, you get;

 a.
-Default Vim colorschme is set to substrata
+Default Vim colorschme is set to substrata(remember to copy vim-colors/substrata.vim to /usr/share/vim/vim\*/colors/)

 c.
 Turn on spell check with spy(in escape mode) and turn off spell check using spn(in esc mode)